melowntech/workshop/tutorials/geojson.rst

         ]
     }

-Data contains two features.
-One point and one line represented by list of coordinates.
-In addition to geometry representation every feature can have custom properties such as title as in the current example.
+The data contains two features.
+One point and one line represented by a list of coordinates.
+In addition to geometry representation every feature can have custom properties such as a title as in the current example.
 We'll take advantage of this later in the tutorial.

-To load the data into browser we need to implement the ``onMapLoaded()`` function mentioned earlier:
+To load the data into the browser we need to implement the ``onMapLoaded()`` function mentioned earlier:

 .. code:: javascript